 - Housing Benefit

-Universal Credit may include money towards your housing costs.
-You’ll have to arrange with your landlord to start paying your own rent, if you don’t do this already.
+4. Universal Credit may include money towards your housing costs.
+You’ll have to arrange to pay the full rent for your home to your landlord (if you don’t do this already).

 Find out details of your rent from your landlord, for example: